-The schedule calls for completing the draft EIS (DEIS) in the winter of 2012 and the selection of a preferred alternative in the spring of 2013.
+The schedule calls for completing the draft EIS (DEIS) in the spring of 2015.

 When will the public have opportunities to comment?

-The October 2012 Public Involvement Meeting anticipated for the winter of 2014/2015 will be an opportunity to comment and provide input on the latest revisions to the alternatives and the associated impacts.
+A Public Involvement Meeting anticipated for the winter of 2014/2015 will be an opportunity to comment and provide input on the alternatives and the associated impacts.
 The alternatives will then be finalized and included in the Draft EIS which will be published and available for public comment.